ndow33/Computer-Architecture/ls8/README.md

 * Make a list of files here.
 * Write a short 3-10-word description of what each file does.

+  asm files:
+  These take LS-8 assembler source and converts it into `.ls8` "binary" files.

+  ls8 examples:
+  examples of what the code for our CPU will look like

+  cpu.py:
+  creates a cpu class with commands for starting and stopping our program

+  ls8.py
+  creates and runs an instance of the CPU class

 * Note what has been implemented, and what hasn't.
 * Read this whole file.
 * Skim the spec.